openrct2-ridecreation-api

 - "Missing endpoint" - Request doesn't include endpoint field

-- "Missing parameter: X" - Required parameter X not provided
+- "Missing parameter: X" / "Missing or invalid parameter: X" - Required parameter X not provided or wrong type

-- "Ride not found" - Invalid ride ID
+- "Ride not found" / "Ride X not found" - Invalid ride ID

 - "Track has no valid next position" - Track piece doesn't connect properly

-- "Failed to place track piece" - Invalid placement (collision, invalid position)
+- "Failed to place track piece: ..." - Invalid placement (collision, invalid position).
+The trailing string is OpenRCT2's own action error.

 Best Practices